The U.S. Albums: Disc listing

 The masters for the US versions of the albums are partially based on the original 1960s masters delivered by EMI and the 2009 remasters released in The Beatles (The Original Studio Recordings) and The Beatles in Mono.
 Unique stereo and mono mixes prepared in the UK for US release are sourced from the original tapes.
 Any unique versions prepared for US release were recreated for this set.
 The tapes used for the 2004 and 2006 Capitol boxed sets drawn from the Capitol tapes were not used in this set, with the exception of The Beatles' Story.

 The albums Sgt.
 Pepper's Lonely Hearts Club Band, Magical Mystery Tour, The Beatles (the "White Album"), Yellow Submarine, Abbey Road and Let It Be are not included in this set as those albums were identical to available UK editions (although the US edition of Sgt.
 Pepper's Lonely Hearts Club Band does not have the inner groove sound featured on the UK edition).
 Plus, the White Album was released only in stereo in the US.
 Originally, the American version of Magical Mystery Tour was also unique, as a Capitol Records compilation of the band's British EP and 1967 singles.
 When the Beatles catalogue was first issued on compact disc in 1987, the American Magical Mystery Tour running order was chosen as the official version of the release.

 Mixes unique to this release

 In nearly every case, the master delivered by EMI to Capitol was used as the source; in some cases, unique mixes were re-created.
 In cases where Capitol had previously used a folded-down stereo mix (such as for Meet The Beatles, The Early Beatles and Help!) for the mono version, this set uses a dedicated (2009 master) mono mix.
 In cases where Capitol used a "Duophonic" stereo mix, this set uses a dedicated stereo mix.
 For tracks released on the UK Help! and Rubber Soul, the 1987 stereo remix (as remastered in 2009) was used.
+The one error is featured on Yesterday and Today.
+Instead of the unique, alternate true stereo mix of “I’m Only Sleeping”, the incorrect UK true stereo mix was used.